JetBrains/teamcity-documentation/topics/upgrade-notes.md

 [//]: # (title: Upgrade Notes)
 [//]: # (auxiliary-id: Upgrade Notes)

+## Changes from 2019.1.4 to 2019.1.5

+* In the [TeamCity agent Docker image](https://hub.docker.com/r/jetbrains/teamcity-agent/), Docker has been updated to version 19.0.3 and Docker Compose has been updated to version 1.24.1.

 ## Changes from 2019.1.3 to 2019.1.4

 * The bundled Java was updated to OpenJDK 8u222 (except for the Docker Windows TeamCity images).